PersonalHealthTrain/PHT_FHIR_Demos_German_Initiative/PHT_Demo_FHIR/BMI/readme.md

-# Personal Health Train
-The basic workflow of Personal Health Train is to share analytics algorithm instead of sharing the data and computational resources without leaving the data source.
-This means:
-- We define the computing algorithm and methods at the client-side with seeing the original data but based on only publicly available metadata.
-Then the metadata about the algorithm, train and the script are encapsulated to be shipped to the handler statation hosting the FHIR resources
-- The analytics algorithm is executed at the (handler) station
-- We don't need to transfer data back-forth over the network (or by any means), hence the overall pipleline ensures the preserving patients' privacy
-- Only the results are back to the client for visual analytics
-- The handler stations updates the train registry with the latest image
-- Most importantly, we aim at supporting different data representation (FHIR, RDF) and query standards (CQL, CQL) as applications/calculations at the source can perform the conversion/transformation.

 ## Repository
 This repository is structured into two different folders:
 - Client (web-app): Can be used for composing the pnenotype algorithm, packaging, shipping, train monitoring, result receive and visualization.
 The web-app can be accessed at http://menzel.informatik.rwth-aachen.de:3000/login.
 You need to register first.
 Then you'll be able to enjoy the features.